Jake Burger Player Props: White Sox vs. Rays

-Jake Burger -- batting .214 with a double, four home runs, five walks and eight RBI in his past 10 games -- will be in action for the Chicago White Sox against the Tampa Bay Rays, with Zach Eflin on the mound, on April 23 at 1:40 PM ET.
+The Chicago White Sox and Jake Burger, who went 0-for-3 last time out, take on Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rays.
+He had a hitless showing in his previous game (0-for-3) against the Blue Jays.

 Jake Burger Game Info & Props vs. the Rays